markcarline/CoderDojo/raspberry pi build/readme.txt

 -- I2C - Used by pi-topSPEAKER v1 / GPIO pins 3 and 5 for I2C communication
 Reboot

+5) Additional config + clean up via: sudo raspi-config
+NOTE: Expand root file system via:
+- Advanced options - expand root file system
+NOTE: File system needs clean (on a 8gb card this should give us 1Gb free on root) up so run: sudo apt-get clean

-5) Add extra components to support PiTop hardware: sudo apt install pt-devices
+6) Add extra components to support PiTop hardware: sudo apt install pt-devices
+NOTE: "y" to install additional packages

-6) added the CoderDojo repository via: cd /home/pi git clone https://github.com/markcarline/CoderDojo CoderDojo
+7) added the CoderDojo repository via: cd /home/pi git clone https://github.com/markcarline/CoderDojo CoderDojo

-7) Set desktop image /home/pi/CoderDojo/utils/updatedesktop.sh
+8) Set desktop image /home/pi/CoderDojo/utils/updatedesktop.sh
 + set desktop wallpaper to "codeclub.jpg" should be in folder:
 /usr/share/rpd-wallpaper

-8) Restore example "3 door" world in minecraft cd /home/pi/CoderDojo/utils
+9) Restore example "3 door" world in minecraft cd /home/pi/CoderDojo/utils
 ./resetworld.sh
 + start minecraft and check we only see one world and that world has three doors

-9) Setup some libraries for project05 - fourletter-phat
+10) Setup some libraries for project05 - fourletter-phat
 NOTE: See notes from: https://github.com/pimoroni/fourletter-phat curl https://get.pimoroni.com/fourletterphat | bash
+NOTE: "y" to I2C, expand filesystem and full installation

-10) Setup some libraries for project08 - pibrella:
+11) Setup some libraries for project08 - pibrella:
 NOTE: See notes from: https://github.com/pimoroni/pibrella curl -sS get.pimoroni.com/pibrella | bash

-11) Add MU for using the BBC Microbit sudo apt-get install mu -y
+12) Add MU for using the BBC Microbit sudo apt-get install mu -y
 NOTE: Taken from notes from here: https://projects.raspberrypi.org/en/projects/getting-started-with-microbit
+NOTE: As we're now on Buster and using the full image MU is preinstalled and install is not needed - Skipping step.

-12) Change a few minor tweeks:
+13) Change a few minor tweeks:
-- Start "file manager" and change view perferences so that "view as detailed list"
+- Start "file manager" and change
+  a) view perferences so that "view as detailed list"
+  b) Preferences menu + Display + Always show full file names
 - Open any text file and enable "word wrap"

-13) Created backup of "00" MicroSD card image as:
+14) Created backup of "00" MicroSD card image as:
-CoderDoJo_Build_v4-01.img
+CoderDoJo_Build_v5-01.img